TritonDataCenter/rfd/rfd/0013/README.md

   the KVM Docker features in the Portal.
 Those features are being deprecated.
   To avoid confusion, we'll need to clean up those roles/policies in accounts which have previously made use of KVM Docker.
-- Creating the new canned "docker" role and policy for each new account and backfilling them for existing accounts may not be trivial work.
-Also for the setup script to see and act on the user/role/policy objects, the account owners will need to grant those permissions in the first place.
-Maybe we can have the canned role/policy setup scripted separately for account owners who wish to use RBAC.
-It is just an one-time setup per account. `sdc-docker-setup.sh` will validate this pre-requisite when configuring subusers.